jenkinsci/drupal-developer-plugin/README.md

 The default values should work by default though you need to update a few things:
  * Update the database URL in step `Build a Drupal instance` to point at your database
- * If Drupal has been checked out into a subdirectory (e.g. `drupal`) then update the Drupal root directory of every step accordingly ; otherwise, just leave it empty
+ * If you have checked out Drupal into a subdirectory (e.g. `drupal`) then update the Drupal root directory of every step accordingly ; otherwise, just leave it empty
  * The URI of step `Run tests on Drupal` should match what you have configured on your webserver (e.g. `http://localhost:8000`)

 Note that if your code base does not include a copy of the Coder module, then step `Review code on Drupal` will automatically download it into `$DRUPAL/modules/`.